 - 10 tpy or more of any HAP or 25 tpy or more of any combination of HAPs. - 100 tpy or more of any air pollutant subject to regulation.
 For some of the criteria pollutants, lower thresholds exist for certain nonattainment areas.
-These lower thresholds include the following: - o 50 tpy of VOC and NOX emissions in "serious" O3 nonattainment areas and in O3 transport regions. - o 25 tpy of VOC and NOX emissions in "severe" O3 nonattainment areas. - o 10 tpy of VOC and NOX emissions in "extreme" O3 nonattainment areas. - o 50 tpy of CO emissions in "serious" CO nonattainment areas. - o 70 tpy of PM10 emissions in "serious" PM10 nonattainment areas.
+These lower thresholds include the following: - 50 tpy of VOC and NOX emissions in "serious" O3 nonattainment areas and in O3 transport regions. - o 25 tpy of VOC and NOX emissions in "severe" O3 nonattainment areas. - o 10 tpy of VOC and NOX emissions in "extreme" O3 nonattainment areas. - o 50 tpy of CO emissions in "serious" CO nonattainment areas. - o 70 tpy of PM10 emissions in "serious" PM10 nonattainment areas.

 To determine if a DAF base is a major source under the provisions of Title V, an emissions inventory (of actual and potential emissions) must be completed.
+Major source thresholds are based on PTE and actual emissions are not tied to Title V permit determination.
 It is important to note that with the exemption of the HAPs regulated under Title III, when making a major source determination under Title V, fugitive emissions are not included in the emission inventory unless the source of emissions is from one of the 27 source categories listed under the definition of "Major Source" in 40 CFR 70.2.